“You shall not take vengeance or bear a grudge against the sons of your own people, but you shall love your neighbor as yourself“:

 Rummler & Brache (1995) define two categories of processes that clearly focus on the organization’s external customers :

 ”A core business process is a series of steps designed to produce a product or service that is received by an organization’s external customer.
-Support processes produce products that are invisible to the external customer but essential to the effective management of the business. ”
+Support processes produce products that are invisible to the external customer but essential to the effective management of the business. ” There are some cloud-based platforms like Tools4Ever that provide on premise identity management solution for any industry, which help organizations to work effectively.

 The following example shows a simplified typical process map of a bank.
 The core processes produce products (e.g. an account) and services (e.g. a payment) for the customer to generate value.
 Support processes like product management or controlling are necessary to run the core processes: